billweasley/billweasley.github.io/source/_posts/is-trust-rank-a-markov-chain.md

 ## Trust Rank
 Sorry for my long rambling, and the boring copying & pasting above.
 Finally we could mention the Trust Rank.
 Still I think those rambling is essential because it is important to unify the math symbols.
 Honestly, I have not read the Trust Rank paper carefully, so I would sincerely apologize for any mistakes or omissions below :)

 The original papers of Trust Rank and almost all articles mentioning Trust Rank on Internet will use the following equation (in matrix form):$p = (1-d)t + dLM^{-1} p$, where $t$ is the seed vector, and other parts of the equation are same as the equation defined in Page Rank above.
-Here I am not going to explore how the $t$ vector comes (well I did not take a closer look...
-TBH)
+Here I am not going to explore how the $t$ vector comes. (well I did not take a closer look...
+TBH.)
 A fact is that we know $t^{t} E = I^{t}$.
 (Because the sum of the components of the seed vector $t$ is also $1$.
 Here the superscript $^{t}$ means transpose, for clear.)
 Hence,
 $$